Our Grandergarten Program

 - Such initiatives are called Intergenerational Programs and have been shown to improve the level of affection and cognitive stimulation available to children in the classroom as well as demystify stereotypes and negative attitudes towards the elderly.

-- Whitehouse Prep proudly supports an intergenerational program that it called From the Heart™.
+- Whitehouse Prep proudly supports an intergenerational program that is called Grandergarten.

-- As part of the From the Heart™ program, older adults are invited to the school to interact with the children on various projects and activities, many of which are hobbies of the older person.
+- As part of the Grandergarten program, grandparents and older adults living in our community are invited to the school to work with the children on various projects and activities relating to our themes and Tools of the Mind Curriculum.

 - These activities are planned well in advance and there is ample guidance and supervision provided by the school’s staff.

 - While the children benefit enormously from such a program, the lives of the older adults are enhanced and improved as well.
-From the Heart™ is an exceptional win-win program for both the School and our community.
+Grandergarten is an exceptional win-win program for both the School and our community.

-- If you would like to learn more about the From the Heart™ program or possibly volunteer, please call 908-534-0026
+- If you would like to learn more about our Grandergarten Program or possibly volunteering, please call 908-534-0026.

 Conflict Resolution Program